serpel/DeviseSocialAuthentication/README.md

 # DeviseSocialAuthentication
-Devise authentification with Facebook and Google
+Devise authentification with Facebook and Google tested in rails 4.2.0

 ### Step 1 - create our new rails application
 create our working space & our new app